UPPS 07.04.04 - External Speakers Using University Facilities

-A speaker request form must be submitted to the president or authorized designee by an officer of a registered student, faculty, or staff organization, or by an administrative department head desiring to sponsor a proposed external speaker no later than 10 class days prior to the date of the proposed speaking engagement.
-For this purpose, the requestor should electronically submit the External Speaker Request Form.
+A External Speaker Request form must be electronically submitted to the president, or designee, by an officer of a registered student, faculty, or staff organization, or by an administrative department head desiring to sponsor a proposed external speaker, no later than 10 class days prior to the date of the proposed speaking engagement.

-A request made by a recognized sponsoring organization may be denied only if the president or authorized designee determines, after proper inquiry and consultation with the TSUS Office of General Counsel, that the proposed speech will constitute a clear and present danger to Texas State’s orderly operation.
+A request made by a recognized sponsoring organization may be denied only if the president, or designee, determines, after proper inquiry and consultation with the TSUS Office of General Counsel, that the proposed speech will constitute a clear and present danger to Texas State’s orderly operation.

 When a request for an external speaker is approved by the president, or designee, and the speaker accepts the invitation, the sponsoring organization shall inform the president, or designee, immediately in writing of such acceptance.
-The president, or designee, may require that a statement be made at the meeting or event that the views presented are not necessarily those of the university, the TSUS, or of the sponsoring organization.
+The president, or designee, may require that a statement be made at the meeting or event that the views presented are not necessarily those of the university, TSUS, or of the sponsoring organization.
 By accepting the invitation to speak, the external speaker shall assume full responsibility for any infraction of civil or criminal law committed by the external speaker while on campus.

 PROCEDURES FOR EXTERNAL SPEAKER PROTESTS